KennerCarter/Fusion-360-STEP-STP-exporting-scrips/README.md

 # How to use the scripts
 It will prompt you if you want the name of your design as part of the file name.
 It will always export with the name of the body.
 So name the bodies.

-For both scripts you MUST select a folder or it wont work.
+For all scripts, you MUST select a folder or it won't work.
 Selecting downloads does work.

-For script 2 select your bodies before you run the script.
+For scripts 2 and 3, select your bodies before you run the script.

 Enjoy!